Xunnamius/black-flag-extensions/README.md

 > with truth values denoting existence.

-`conflicts` enables checks to ensure the specified arguments, or argument-value pairs, are given conditioned on the existence of another argument.
-For example:
+`conflicts` enables checks to ensure the specified arguments, or argument-value pairs, are _never_ given conditioned on the existence of another argument.
+For
+example:

 ```jsonc
 {